microsoft/vscode-docs/docs/remote/ssh.md

 Many extensions will work on remote SSH hosts without modification.
 However, in some cases, certain features may require changes.
 If you run into an extension issue, there is [a summary of common problems and solutions](/docs/remote/troubleshooting.md#extension-tips) that you can mention to the extension author when reporting the issue.

-In addition, some extensions installed on ARMv7l/ARMv8l (VS Code Insiders only) devices may not work due to native modules or runtimes in the extension that only support x86_64.
-In these cases, the extensions would need to opt-in to supporting these platforms by compiling / including binaries for ARMv7l/ARMv8l.
+In addition, some extensions installed on ARMv7l (AArch322) / ARMv8l (AArch64) devices may not work due to native modules or runtimes in the extension that only support x86_64.
+In these cases, the extensions would need to opt-in to supporting these platforms by compiling / including binaries for ARMv7l / ARMv8l.

 ## Common questions